Junks5020/deepe-docs/docs/getting-started/quick-start.md

 - Refer to the full [Installation Guide](../developer/install.md) for step-by-step instructions.
 - You can install DeepExtension on:

-    - Ubuntu (with CUDA for GPU training)
+    - Linux or Windows via WSL (with CUDA for GPU training)
     - macOS (with MLX on Apple M-series)
     - Any Linux/macOS environment (in **no-training mode**) for UI exploration and inference only